You may also like

-The Al Sabah of Kuwait first pioneered this particular type of ‘dynastic’ government.
-When it proved effective in administrating an autocratic, modern welfare state based on large oil revenues, other Gulf rulers copied the main principles of the Kuwaiti blueprint.
+The Al Sabah family of Kuwait pioneered this particular type of ‘dynastic’ government.
+When it proved effective in administering an autocratic, modern welfare state, based on large oil revenues; Other Gulf rulers copied the main principles of the Kuwaiti blueprint.

-The executive branch is headed by the Emir, a member of the Sabah family, who rules in conjunction with the legislature.
-The Emir has the authority to appoint a crown prince (in consultation with senior members of the ruling family), Prime Minister, and cabinet.
-Cabinet members (one of whom must be an elected member of the legislature) have the same voting power as elected legislators, giving the Emir more formal power than is typical in a parliamentary system.
+The executive branch is headed by the emir, a member of the Al Sabah family, who rules in conjunction with the legislature.
+The emir has the authority to appoint a crown prince (in consultation with senior members of the ruling family), Prime Minister, and cabinet.
+Cabinet members (one of whom must be an elected member of the legislature) have the same voting power as elected legislators, giving the emir more formal power than they would typically have in a parliamentary system.

-As in the other Gulf States, Kuwait is ruled by two overlapping sets of institutions: ministers and department heads on the one hand and a ruling family council on the other.
-The current ruler, Sabah al-Ahmad al-Sabah, came to power in 2006 following a succession crisis that prompted the legislature to exercise a constitutional provision that allowed it to force the abdication of the Crown Prince, Sheikh Saad, who had been incapacitated by illness.
+As in the other Gulf States, Kuwait is ruled by two overlapping sets of institutions: ministers and department heads on the one hand, and a ruling family council on the other.
+Before the fifteenth emir of Kuwait, Sabah al-Ahmad Al Sabah, came to power in 2006 a succession crisis emerged, which prompted the legislature to exercise a constitutional provision allowing it to force the abdication of the Crown Prince, Sheikh Saad, who had been incapacitated by illness.

-Kuwait’s elections in February 2012 followed a year of upheaval in the region.
-Protests in Kuwait echoed Arab Spring protests in other countries albeit in more muted form.
+Protests in Kuwait echoed Arab Spring protests in other countries, albeit in a less intense manner.
 There was no call for an overthrow of the government; protests focused instead on corruption (with serious charges levelled at thirteen MPs), greater transparency, legalization of political parties, and calls for an elected Prime Minister.

 Several factors account for this.
 Kuwait is wealthier than most countries in the region, and the government was quick to use its economic resources to pre-empt protest.
 Kuwait is also the most politically open country in the Gulf and consequently offered the opposition many options for non-violent expressions of dissent.

-The February 2012 election resulted in the ouster of a large number of incumbents.
+The February 2012 elections resulted in the ouster of a large number of incumbents.
 Islamist candidates won fourteen seats.
 Tribal candidates, of whom about half were also Islamist, won 21 seats.
-Liberals did poorly, going from eight seats to five and none of the four women elected in 2009 were returned.
+Liberals did poorly, going from eight seats to five, with none of the four women who ran being elected in 2009.
 Shiite seats were reduced from nine to seven.
 As a result of the elections, a loose Islamist-tribal coalition emerged.

 The elections of 1 December 2012, boycotted by the opposition, led to a lower voter turnout than in previous years and a victory for pro-government candidates.
 Shiite candidates, who are known to be pro-government, won 17 out of the 50 seats.
 Sunni Islamists and tribal candidates lost.
 In addition, three women were elected for the second time.

-The opposition, having lost its position in the National Assembly, has since been staging regular protests demanding the abolishment of the new Parliament and the withdrawal of the one-vote decree.
+The opposition, having lost its position in the National Assembly, staged regular protests demanding the abolishment of the new Parliament and the withdrawal of the one-vote decree.

-Despite the opposition, which lost its position in the National Assembly, organizing protests to demand the dissolution of the parliament and to retract the one-person, one-vote law, the Constitutional Court upheld the law.
+Despite protests organised by the opposition, demanding the dissolution of the parliament and to retract the one-person, one-vote law, the constitutional court upheld the law.